Tutorial Gateway

 SP_HELPTEXT [EmployeesViewbyQuery]

-• Deleting, or Dropping a Table will not drop the dependent View.
-You have to explicitly use the DROP VIEW statement to delete Sql Server view.
+• Deleting or Dropping a Table will not drop the dependent, so you have to explicitly use the SQL Server DROP VIEW statement to delete it.

-• When you drop a view, all the view information (including the definition) will be deleted from the system catalog.
+• When you drop it, all the information (including the definition) will be deleted from the system catalog.

-Once you select the delete option, a Delete Object window will be opened as shown below.
-Click on the show Dependencies button to check the dependencies, and then click OK to delete the view.
+Selecting the delete option will open a Delete Object window.
+Next, click the Show Dependencies button to check the dependencies, then click OK to delete.

 GO

-TIP: It is good practice to check, whether the Sql Server view exists in database or not using IF OBJECT_ID (N’View_Name’, ‘V’) IS NOT NULL
+TIP: It is good practice to check whether it exists in the database or not using IF OBJECT_ID (N’VwName’, ‘V’) IS NOT NULL